Hero Hiralal

-Hero Hiralal is a 1988 Indian film directed by Ketan Mehta, starring Naseeruddin Shah and Sanjana Kapoor in leading roles.
+Hero Hiralal is a 1988 Indian Hindi language film directed by Ketan Mehta, starring Naseeruddin Shah and Sanjana Kapoor in leading roles.
 It is a movie about an auto rickshaw driver who falls in love with a film actress.
 The movie showcased performances by the lead actors and by Saeed Jaffrey and Satish Shah in their supporting roles.

-The film was an adaptation of the one-act play Apghat Kare Chee (Ashutosh Gowariker Commits Suicide) by Naushil Mehta.
+The film was an adaptation of the one-act play Apghat Kare Chee (English adaptation by and as "Ashutosh Gowariker Commits Suicide") by Naushil Mehta.

 Plot

 Hero Hiralal, a Hyderabadi auto-rickshaw driver who meets an upcoming Bollywood starlet, Roopa and becomes her tour guide.
 Soon, the two fall in love.

 Work takes Roopa back to Bombay.
 Hero, pining for his lover, follows her and has an encounter with her family members, who clearly disapprove of him.
 Roopa's family tells her to reject Hero's love and move on with her career.
 Buckling under family pressure, Roopa is compelled to abandon her love, which causes Hero to fall into depression and attempt suicide.
 He is saved in time by Rani Sitara Devi, a show lady, who arranges for him to die like a great lover in supposedly the greatest show on earth as directed by her.
 Hero is saved once again in the nick of time when Roopa arrives in a rush at the last minute to confess her love for him.